MolSimGroup/gmx_gk_autocorr/README.md

 The code uses fast fourier transforms to compute the autocorrelation.
 The fast fourier transforms are implemented by using the FFTW library (https://www.fftw.org/).
 GROMACS is not required to run this code, but in its current version it is hard-coded to read GROMACS specific .xvg and .gro files of a cubic simulation system (.gro file only necessary to get the volume).

 # Compilation
-The was compiled on a Linux machine with g++ by running e.g.
+The code was compiled on a Linux machine with g++ by running e.g.

 g++ -g -Wall -o main.o main.cpp readfile.cpp gkvisco.cpp -Iheaders -lfftw3 -lm